PLUMB LIBRARY RULES

 - Patrons may check out 20 items per card.
 There is a limit of five DVDs and video games per card.

-- Patrons may renew most material except museum passes.
-You may renew in person or by phone during library hours, or via our online catalog, Enterprise, at www.sailsinc.org.
+- Items, except for equipment and museum passes, will be automatically renewed twice, unless there are Holds on the item, or you have fines over $10.
+If you are receiving emails or text messages from SAILS, you will be alerted when your item has been renewed.
+You may still renew in person or by phone during library hours, or via our online catalog, Enterprise, at www.sailsinc.org.
 You should have your card with you when you renew items.
-Those with personal devices can download Bookmyne, a free app, which will allow you to check your account, renew items, or place holds.
+Those with personal devices can download the SAILS app, a free app, which will allow you to check your account, renew items, place holds, or pay fines with debit or credit card.

 - Reference and historical material are available for use in the library only.